Skip to content

 These lemon brownies may be one of my favorite desserts ever!
 I love fudgy chocolate caramel brownies or rich brown butter blondies, but there’s something about a lemon brownie that’s light and fresh.

-They are moist and buttery, like a soft sugar cookies recipe, with just a hint of light lemon taste.
+They are moist and buttery with just a hint of light lemon taste like my lemon crinkle cookies but not as tangy as a lemon bar.
 The powdered sugar glaze on top is tart and sweet and makes a perfect compliment to the brownies without being overpowering.

 These easy lemon brownies are simple to make with flavors that are light and sweet with a gooey texture.
 Perfect for lemon lovers!